igstan/igstan.ro/_posts/2017-06-06-unicode-vs-utf-8.md

  65536 - 1114111  | 11110xxx  10xxxxxx  10xxxxxx  10xxxxxx
 ```

 So, if we want to represent a number between 0 and 127 we can just output a `0` bit followed by the 7 bits that encode the number.
 For numbers between 128 and 2047 we need two bytes.
 The first one starts with the `110` bit sequence, while the second with the `10` bit sequence.
-The `x` characters can be used to fill the bits of the number we want to represent.
+The `x` characters can be used to fill in the bits of the number we want to represent.
 Similarly for the other two cases.
 We'll call this encoding <strong>UTF-8</strong>.

 ## Quick Glossary